Public Transit to Yosemite

 YARTS operates year round on Highway 140 through Mariposa County with multiple runs each day.
 There is also daily service from Mammoth Lakes and Mono County during the summer (typically June through September), when Tioga Pass Road is open and between Sonora and Yosemite Valley from Tuolumne County

 The YARTS schedule makes connections with all intercity transportation providers in Merced: Amtrak, Greyhound, and Great Lakes Airlines at the Merced Airport.
 In Mono County, YARTS allows connections with "The Crest" bus that runs between Reno, NV and Lancaster, CA on Highway 395 and in Sonora with Tuolumne County Transit.

-You can take a look at both routes on the bus stop map.
-On both routes, YARTS is convenient to lodging facilities in the park and the gateway communities.
+You can take a look at the routes on the bus stop map.
+On all routes, YARTS is convenient to lodging facilities in the park and the gateway communities.

 In Yosemite, YARTS makes contact with all shuttle services including the free Valley Shuttle and the free Tuolumne Meadows Shuttle (summer only).
 Check the YARTS Trip Planning page for more information about making all of these connections.